Zander

-The zander (Sander lucioperca), sander or pikeperch, is a species of ray-finned fish from the family Percidae, which also includes perch, ruffe and darter.
+The zander (Sander lucioperca), sander or pikeperch, is a species of ray-finned fish from the family Percidae (which also includes perch, ruffe and darter).
 It is found in freshwater and brackish habitats in western Eurasia.
-It is a popular game fish and has been introduced to a variety of localities outside its native range.
+As a popular game fish, it has been introduced to a variety of localities outside its native range.
 It is the type species of the genus Sander.